 That information can then be used to guide forest management decisions, and help develop appropriate solutions to the many conservation challenges the country faces.
 This includes developing and testing innovative techniques to monitor large mammals in the forest such as camera trapping or acoustic monitoring of elephants, or applying top-notch methods to identify and value priority areas for conservation.
 It can also take the form of technical assistance in implicating local communities in the management of national parks.
 From our field sites WCS Gabon collaborates with managers of protected areas and logging concessions to implement those solutions.

-build national capacity so that these solutions can be rolled-out and applied at a wider scale.
+Finally, our knowledge and experience in developing and implementing solutions to conservation challenges is shared with professionals and academics in order to build national capacity so that these solutions can be rolled-out and applied at a wider scale.
 WCS has a dedicated training centre, CEDAMM (Complex Educatif Dr. Alphonse Mackanga Missandzou), in the north of the Lopé National Park, to deliver training programs.
 We collaborate with many training institutions to provide professional and academic training targeted towards conservation professionals and students from Central Africa.
 CEDAMM contributes to building capacity and raising awareness on environmental issues in Gabon and across the subregion.